rilldata/rill/docs/docs/reference/project-files/dashboards.md

       - _`currency_usd`_ —  output rounded to 2 decimal points prepended with a dollar sign
       - _`percentage`_ — output transformed from a rate to a percentage appended with a percentage sign
       - _`comma_separators`_ — output transformed to decimal formal with commas every 3 digits

+_**`policy`**_ - Optionally define granular access policies for the dashboard.
+See [Secure: Dashboards](../../develop/policies) for more details.
+  - _**`has_access`**_ - Condition to check if user has access to the dashboard.
+If not defined, it will resolve to `false` meaning dashboard won't be accessible to anyone. _(optional)_
+  - _**`filter`**_ - Condition to filter the data as per user/custom attributes.
+It needs to be a valid SQL `WHERE` clause.
+It will be injected in the queries after resolving the user attributes templating. _(optional)_
+  - _**`exclude`**_ - List of columns to exclude from the dashboard.
+Each column can have an `if` condition to check if the column should be excluded or not.
+If the condition is not defined, it's an error.
+If the condition is defined, it will be resolved after resolving the user attributes templating.
+If `exclude` is defined all other columns are included. _(optional)_
+  - _**`include`**_ - List of columns to include in the dashboard.
+Each column can have an `if` condition to check if the column should be included or not.
+If the condition is not defined, it's an error.
+If the condition is defined, it will be resolved after resolving the user attributes templating.
+If `include` is defined all other columns are excluded. _(optional)_